First order rigidity of homeomorphism groups of manifolds: Preliminaries

 for some closed set $Q_i\sse B_i$ with empty interior.
 This proves the claim.

 Since we have for all $i$, we see from the uniform convergence theorem that the infinite product $g:=\prod_i h_i$ converges in $\Homeo(M)$, and is isotopic to the identity.
-We have that Hence, this map $g$ satisfies the conclusion. \end{proof}
+By definition, Hence, this map $g$ satisfies the conclusion. \end{proof}